OfficeDev/office-js-docs-pr/docs/outlook/use-rest-api.md

 > [!IMPORTANT]
 > **The Outlook REST APIs are deprecated**
 >
 > It was previously announced that the Outlook REST endpoints will be fully decommissioned on November 30, 2022 (see the [November 2020 announcement](https://developer.microsoft.com/graph/blogs/outlook-rest-api-v2-0-deprecation-notice/)).
-However, the decommission date has been postponed and the new date will be announced soon on the [Microsoft 365 Developer Blog](https://devblogs.microsoft.com/microsoft365dev/).
+However, the decommission date has been postponed.
+The new date in 2023 will be announced six months before the decommission is enforced through the [Microsoft 365 Developer Blog](https://devblogs.microsoft.com/microsoft365dev/).
+For more information on this recent update, see the [November 2022 announcement](https://devblogs.microsoft.com/microsoft365dev/outlook-rest-api-v2-0-beta-deprecation-update/).
 Although the decommission date has been postponed, we highly encourage you to migrate your add-ins to use [Microsoft Graph](/outlook/rest#outlook-rest-api-via-microsoft-graph).
 For guidance, see [Compare Microsoft Graph and Outlook REST API endpoints](/outlook/rest/compare-graph).
 >
 > To assist you with the migration, active add-ins are able to keep using the REST service until [extended support ends for Outlook 2019 on October 14, 2025](/lifecycle/end-of-support/end-of-support-2025).
 Add-in traffic that uses the service will be automatically identified for exemption based on the add-in's manifest ID.
 This exemption applies to privately released and AppSource-hosted add-ins.
 It also includes new add-ins developed after the decommission date.